hsnlab/annabellaDB/docs/how_to_use_python_client.md

 Now you're ready to use ABDB from your python source code.
 In the followings we show how cloud you import ABDB client and PUT or GET key-value pairs to your ABDB cluster.

+# How to use python client for ABDB

 **Import anna client and connect to ABDB**
 ```
 import anna.client as client